 It is the nature of boot camp.
 We drink from the firehose because we only have 12 weeks to learn what university programs would spread out over two to four years.
 The program is more rigorous.
 It is able to be kept up-to-date in a way that conventional programs that have to submit their curriculum to central committees can not.
 But there is a price.
 How to get done what you need under very pressing time constraints?

 You will see many posts on here that end with some flavor of the words "I wanted to do more."
 I've decided to begin mine that way.
 This post is not as much about the Consumer Reports (CR) Data on Computers that I chose to analyze as it is about a process that, when the unexpected happens again, and again, at least allows for the completion of something useful.
 Here's how it works ...

 A Modular Approach To Screen Scraping

 My presentation slides have some images you can feel free to check out with respect to the organization of the Consumer Reports site.
 High level, this project was targeting product specification and review data for the 3 computer related product classes available on the site:

 - laptop computers, and

-Each product had its own unique URL, and upon initial inspection, the site looked like it could be done with Selenium to scrape the pages of links for each product URL, and then a Scrapy spider should have been enough to go after all of the data.
+Each product had its own unique URL, and upon initial inspection, the site looked like it could be done most simply with Selenium to scrape the pages of links for each product URL, and then a Scrapy spider to go after all of the data.
 This proved to not be the case.